FedeClaudi/Splines/README.md

 # Splines
 Spline interpolation in Julia

-One, two and N-dimensional spliens in Julia.
+One, two and N-dimensional splines in Julia.

 ![](colors.png)